Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Performance Analyses: Numerical Results

-Table \ref{Table:Results2} and Figure \ref{fig:improvementsynthetic} present our results using the same immediate gain values as those in the case study (see Table \ref{Table:Gain}).
-Similar to the case study, we observer that both $\DAV$ and $\SAV$ approaches outperform the observed regime.
-The percentage improvement of $\DAV$ an $\SAV$ over the observe regime ranges in $(1\%, 37\%)$ and $(1\%, 8\%)$, respectively, depending on the value of $\alpha$.
-In addition, similar to our observation in the case study, $\DAV$ outperforms $\SAV$ for most vales of the pessimism level, $\alpha$.
-Another similar observation is that the performance of $\SAV$ is much more robust to the value of $\alpha$ compared to $\DAV$.
-Hence, a decision-maker who uses $\SAV$ has the advantage that s/he does not need to be that concerned with the value of $\alpha$ that s/he uses (or with tuning it).
+Table \ref{Table:Results2} and Figure \ref{fig:improvementsynthetic} (Online Appendix D) present our results using the $\DAV$ and $\SAV$ approaches under the same immediate gain values as those in the case study (see Table \ref{Table:Gain}).
+Similar results for the BUC version of these approaches, $\DAVBUC$ and $\SAVBUC$, are presented in Table \ref{Table:Results2BUC} and Figure \ref{fig:improvementsyntheticBUC} (Online Appendix D).
+Similar to the case study, we observe from these results that all of our proposed algorithms outperform the observed regime.
+Furthermore, the percentage improvement of $\DAV$ an $\SAV$ over the observe regime ranges in $(1\%, 37\%)$ and $(1\%, 8\%)$, respectively, depending on the value of $\alpha$.
+These improvement ranges for $\DAVBUC$ an $\SAVBUC$ are $(0.7\%, 4.9\%)$ and $(0.07\%, 7.9\%)$, respectively.
+In addition, similar to our observation in the case study, $\DAV$ outperforms $\SAV$ for most vales of $\alpha$ (Figure \ref{fig:improvementsynthetic}), and a similar result can be seen for the BUC regimes (Figure \ref{fig:improvementsyntheticBUC}).
+Furthermore, similar to the case study, the performance of $\SAV$ is much more robust to the value of $\alpha$ compared to $\DAV$, but in the BUC regimes, $\DAVBUC$ shows relatively more robustness than $\SAVBUC$.
 In the next section, we further investigate the robustness of our proposed approaches to model ambiguity, and generate insights into the best value of $\alpha$ that a decision-maker can use to achieve the highest level of robustness.

 { }